-Current licenses are displayed on the Home page.
+Current licenses are displayed at the bottom of the Home page.
 From here you can add or delete licenses, and view active users.

 - Overall status of the services.

 - A graph of executed queries over time.

 - A count of licenses used out of the total number of available licenses.

 - A list of applied and expired licenses.

 - Show Actions menu.
-Click to access the available functions.
+Click 🚦 to access the available functions.